gbif/hp-sanbi/_posts/2023-22-08-DNA-Barcode-data-course.md

 Participants should have an affinity or professional interest in biodiversity.
 Participants need to have the motivation and interest to handle DNA barcodes, museum collection data, and observation data.
 A good understanding of English is necessary to follow the course, carry out the exercises, and receive support during the teaching.

 # Intended learning outcomes
-● Understand and be able to explain the concept of species delimitation.
+- Understand and be able to explain the concept of species delimitation.
-● Learn to use genetic sequence data as a DNA barcode to identify a species.
+-Learn to use genetic sequence data as a DNA barcode to identify a species.
-● Learn to publish and retrieve data from GBIF and BOLD.
+- Learn to publish and retrieve data from GBIF and BOLD.
-● Learn the basics of data capture, cleaning, storage, geo-referencing, and citation.
+- Learn the basics of data capture, cleaning, storage, geo-referencing, and citation.
-● Critically assess the quality of own and external data and their fitness for purpose.
+- Critically assess the quality of own and external data and their fitness for purpose.
-● Practice the key tools and approaches to maximize data quality, data linking, and data reuse.
+- Practice the key tools and approaches to maximize data quality, data linking, and data reuse.
-● Explore the benefits of FAIR and open data principles in biodiversity research and collaboration.
+- Explore the benefits of FAIR and open data principles in biodiversity research and collaboration.
-● Understand the value of data management as a research-enabling tool.
+- Understand the value of data management as a research-enabling tool.
-● Broadly understand the importance of international biodiversity infrastructures, and how these can contribute to biodiversity assessments, monitoring, conservation, and red-listing.
+- Broadly understand the importance of international biodiversity infrastructures, and how these can contribute to biodiversity assessments, monitoring, conservation, and red-listing.